Keep your profits away from the taxman

 The racier ways to avoid tax

-Individuals with substantial tax bills to pay - and we are talking well into six figures - may want to consider venture capital trusts (VCTs) and enterprise investment schemes (EISs).
+Individuals with substantial tax bills to pay - and we are talking well into six figures - may want to consider venture capital trusts (VCTs) and enterprise investment schemes (EISs), which give income tax rebates on the amount invested.
 While a step too far for most investors given the risks in the underlying assets, they can sometimes have a role to play.